prabin-katuwal/esewa/Readme.md

 #Lets start from form
-When you copy form from esewa please make sure to include
+When you copy form from esewa please make sure to include please make sure this action fild should be live url in case of production site
 ```html
   <form action="https://uat.esewa.com.np/epay/main" method="POST">
             <input value="100" name="tAmt" type="hidden">